Seoul Halloween crowd crush: Impact on businesses

-Depiction in media
+In the media

 Social media and online sites in South Korea issued statements to users to refrain from spreading any video footage or other information about the disaster.
 KakaoTalk, a messenger app widely used in Korea, issued a notice to all users, asking them to act with caution with information about the disaster, while Naver and Twitter also issued similar statements.
-Footage of the disaster and its aftermath were recorded and/or livestreamed and posted on a variety of different social media platforms, with at least one livestream of the events and the disaster seen on a TikTok live stream.
+Footage of the disaster and its aftermath was recorded and/or livestreamed and posted on a variety of different social media platforms, including TikTok.
 These videos were often not censored or edited for modesty or other reasons, compared to footage taken and shared by news outlets.
-This has caused the South Korean Personal Information Protection Commission to announce their intention to search out any footage that had any personal identifying information present and remove it, with similar pledges taken by Twitter and two other online platforms in South Korea.
+This caused the South Korean Personal Information Protection Commission, Twitter, and two other online platforms, to announce their intention to search for and remove footage with personal identifying information in it.

-Effects on school children and teenagers

-Children in South Korea turned the Halloween disaster into a questionable game.
-The game involves numerous school kids lying on top of each other to form a stack, and the one on the bottom wins based on how many people he or she can endure on top of their body.
-Videos under the name of "Itaewon Game" or "Itaewon Crush Game" it spread on social media, such as TikTok.
+On 23 November, a report in the Korea JoongAng Daily noted the emergence of a trend on social media platforms such as TikTok related to a "Itaewon Game" or "Itaewon Crush Game".
+The game, essentially a renaming of an existing game normally called the "Hamburger Game" or "Sandwich Game", involves players lying on top of each other to form a stack.
+The player on the bottom who can endure the most people on top wins the game.
+The trend was widely criticized.